Neotys-Labs/Ranorex/README.md

 ### Module NL_StopRecording

 This module stops a recording.
+Enabled only in **DESIGN** mode.
 Parameter:
 * **nl_timeout**: Integer.
 Default value is **1200** seconds.
 Set the timeout in seconds to wait for the end of the post record process.

 ### Module NL_StopRecording_Extended

 This module is stops recording with more paramùeters.
+Enabled only in **DESIGN** mode.
 Parameters:
 * **nl_timeout**: Integer.
 Default value is **1200** seconds.
 Set the timeout in seconds to wait for the end of the post record process.
 * **frameworkParameterSearch**: Boolean.
 Default value is **true**.